Quality and Safety

 Our Quality Account details the progress and achievements against the Trust’s quality and safety priorities for the previous year and what the Trust will focus on in the following year.

 - WyeValley NHS Trust is committed to the safeguarding of vulnerable adults.
 In Herefordshire we have a Safeguarding Adults Board of which we are a member.
-Further information on the Boards work can be found in the Safeguarding Adults section of Herefordshire Council’s website.

 - We are committed to the safeguarding of children and this is given a high profile at our trust.
 Our staff follow best practice and statutory requirements, with action plans in place to ensure that processes are properly undertaken and updated as required.
 Click here to find out more about child safeguarding.